Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Introduction

 The rest of the paper is organized as follows.
-Sec.~\ref{sec:problem_formulation} presents the problem formulation for LTI system simulation using an ESN.
-Sec.~\ref{sec:reservoir_optimization} presents our approach and analysis for optimizing the reservoir weights.
-Sec.~\ref{sec:limited_training} describes the training procedure of the ESN with finite training data availability and briefly outlines overfitting concerns in this scenario.
-Numerical evaluations to validate the theoretical findings are presented in Sec.~\ref{sec:numerical_evaluation}.
+Sec.~\ref{sec:problem_formulation} presents the problem formulation for the task of LTI system approximation using an ESN.
+Sec.~\ref{sec:reservoir_optimization} presents our approach and analysis to derive the optimum distribution for configuring the random generation of ESN reservoir weights.
+Sec.~\ref{sec:limited_training} outlines the training procedure of the ESN and briefly outlines overfitting concerns in this scenario.
+Numerical evaluations to validate the theoretical findings in the preceding sections are presented in Sec.~\ref{sec:numerical_evaluation}.
 Finally, we provide concluding remarks and directions for future work in Sec.~\ref{sec:conclusion}.